Access SFTP reports

 - It can take up to 48 hours to create an SFTP server user account.
 PayPal sends an email message to your primary email address when the server is ready.

 - The PayPal account user interface recently changed.
 If you're having trouble finding the Secure FTP Users item after your account has been enabled, refer to Secure SFTP Server Users.
-Your PayPal account must be enabled for report access before you can create an SFTP user account.
+Contact us to have your PayPal account enabled for report access before you can create an SFTP user account.

 Create SFTP account

 - Log in to your PayPal account.

 - Click the settings icon in the upper right-hand corner of the page and then click Account Settings.

 - On the Account access page, click Update next to the Secure FTP Users item.

 - Follow the instructions on the screen until you complete the user account setup and the final screen displays the new user information.